-Actuarial cost method Entry Age Normal in accordance with the requirements of GASB Statement No. 68 Actuarial assumptions: Discount rate 7.50% Inflation 2.75% Salary increases Varies by Entry Age and Service Investment Rate of Return 7.50 % Net of Pension Plan Investment and Administrative Expenses; includes inflation Mortality Rate Table Derived using CalPERS' Membership Data for all Funds Post Retirement Benefit Contract COLA up to 2.75% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.75% thereafter
+Valuation Date Measurement Date Actuarial cost method June 30, 2014 and 2013 June 30, 2015 and 2014 Entry Age Normal in accordance with the requirements of GASB Statement No. 68 Discount rate 7.50% Net of Administrative Expenses for 2015 and 2014 2.75% Salary increases Varies by Entry Age and Service Investment Rate of Return 7.50 % Net of Pension Plan Investment and Administrative Expenses; includes inflation Mortality Rate Table Derived using CalPERS' Membership Data for all Funds Post Retirement Benefit Contract COLA up to 2.75% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.75% thereafter

-^{} The mortality table used was developed based on CalPERS' specific data.
+\ The mortality table used was developed based on CalPERS' specific data.
 The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the 2014 experience study report.
+For more details on this table, please refer to the 2014 Experience Study report.
 Further details of the Experience Study can be found on the CalPERS website.